Eighteen architectures, one pack format.

 State-space models (Mamba, Mamba-2, RWKV, Jamba) do not use transformer attention.
 The literature on quantizing them at sub-4-bit is essentially empty.
 AWQ does not target them.
 GPTQ does not target them.
 EXL3 does not target them.

 But the pack format is a property of the underlying linear-algebra operation on the dense nn.Linear modules — and Mamba blocks contain four dense Linears each across 64 blocks.
 So it should just work.
 It does.
-We compressed all 256 SSM Linears in state-spaces/mamba-2.8b-hf at 5 bits per weight with the same trainer used for transformers.
-Bit-identical reconstruction verified per Linear.
-End-to-end perplexity ratio: 1.0119x.
+We compressed all 256 SSM Linears in state-spaces/mamba-2.8b-hf at 5 bits per weight with the same pack format used for transformers, and confirmed byte-identical reconstruction per Linear via the SHA-256 manifest.
+The end-to-end perplexity ratio is still pending — Mamba-2.8B is compression-validated but not yet in the PPL-verified set, and we do not publish a ratio until it round-trips through our benchmark harness.

-That is, as far as we can find published, the first ultra-low-bit compression result on a state-space model architecture.
-It strongly implies the same approach extends to Mamba-2, RWKV, and Jamba hybrid transformer/SSM.
-Those are queued for the next runner adapter.
+This is an early ultra-low-bit compression result on a state-space architecture, and it suggests the same approach extends to Mamba-2, RWKV, and Jamba hybrid transformer/SSM.
+Those are queued for the next runner adapter, and the Mamba PPL number publishes when the eval clears — not before.

 The streaming pipeline: 70B on a single 32GB GPU